olaroos/deepnetnotes/basics.md

 Likelihood methods can be divided into three sub-categories:
 (i) Autoregressive Models (e.g GANs)
+uses discriminator to tune the models distribution and minimize the difference from the target distribution.
 (ii) Variational Auto-Encoders
+uses non-deterministic encoders to learn the target distribution.
 (iii) Flow-Based generative models (e.g GLOW)
+uses chains of deterministic transformation functions to learn the target distribution.

 #### GANs: Generative Adverserial Networks: